neomq/TGC16-Assignment-3-React/README.md

 **For customers:**
 1. Customers can view their profile upon login / registration
 2. Search filters allows users to search for products based on it's properties and benefits, improving customer experience when browsing for products with the intent of making a purchase.
-3. Customers can quickly add a product to the shopping cart from the product listings without clicking to go into the product page.
-4. Shopping cart page shows product image, product details and selected quantity - providing customers a clear summary of their selected items to be purcahsed.
+3. Shopping cart page shows product image, product details and selected quantity - providing customers a clear summary of their selected items to be purcahsed.
-5. Customers are also able to navigate from each of their shopping cart item back to it's product page to review the product description again before confirming purchase.
+4. Customers are also able to navigate from each of their shopping cart item back to it's product page to review the product description again before confirming purchase.
-6. Inline updating of shopping cart item quantity.
+5. Inline updating of shopping cart item quantity.
 The subtotal and order summary will also be updated instantaneously to reflect any changes in the total amount.

 **For shop owners / administrators:**
 1. Owners can view their profile upon login, and register a new shop owner or administrator